 Green your Date Night and Show Mother Nature a little love this Valentine’s Day

 Are you the Grinch who stole valentine’s?
 Do you say Bah Humbug to romance?
 We get it; you hate the smultzy commercialization of love.
 Still, a day that is dedicated to telling people that you love them is pretty cool, but you don’t want your love to be defined by Hallmark.
-There is a way to get your romance on without spending a fortune, while saving the planet and impressing the pants off your date, all with one hand tied behind you back.
+There is a way to get your romance on without spending a fortune, while saving the planet and impressing the pants off your date.
 Here are the secrets to a greener, happier Valentine’s day.

 Roses are red